Millions of people with food allergies struggle to cook confidently.

 Recipe Analysis

-Users feel limited when cooking at home.
-They want a variety of new meal options tailored to their needs.
+Users feel constrained when cooking at home and want access to a wider variety of meals tailored to their needs.

 Product Availability